 - 1. While the Ramp-to-Setpoint feature is activated, the display alternates between the current reaction temperature and the word "SPr" to indicate that a "SetPoint Ramp" is active. - 2.
 If this controller is equipped with a digital 100-hour timer, the digital timer and the Ramp-to-Setpoint feature are completely independent of each other.
-For example, if the digital timer is set to turn heating

-OFF after 5 hours, heating is turned off even if a ramp step is in progress.
+For example, if the digital timer is set to turn heating OFF after 5 hours, heating is turned off even if a ramp step is in progress.
 Likewise, if a Soak time turns heating off after 3 hours and the digital timer is set to turn heating off after 10 hours, the digital timer has no effect since the expired Soak time already has turned heating off.

 - 3. Once the Ramp-to-Setpoint feature is activated in programming mode, it remains on until it's deactivated in programming mode.
 The Ramp-to-Setpoint feature remains activated even when power is turned off, and then turned back on. - 4.
-Setting a ramp rate in the digital controller does not guarantee that the reaction temperature itself will ramp at the entered value, since the rate of heating is dependent on the power of the heater.
+Setting a ramp rate in the digital controller does not guarantee that the reaction itself will ramp at the entered value, since the rate of heating is dependent on the power of the heater.
 Setting a ramp rate in the controller only guarantees that the controller's setpoint will be changed at the entered rate.
 For the reaction temperature to increase temperature at the specified rate, the heater must have sufficient power to heat at the entered rate.
 This is a critically important point, the user must understand that the electronic setpoint in the controller will ramp at the entered rate, but the controller cannot force a heater to heat a reaction faster than it's capable of doing.
 For example, see the plots below.

-Plot 1 - This plot uses a heating mantle to ramp reaction temperature from 20 to 80C in 60 minutes.
-The reaction temperature closely matches the setpoint of the controller because the heating mantle has enough power to heat a typical reaction at the modest heating rate of 1 degree per minute.
+Plot 1 - This plot uses a heating mantle to ramp temperature in reaction from 20 to 80C in 60 minutes.
+The reaction temperature closely matches the setpoint of the controller because heating mantles have enough power to heat a typical reaction at the modest heating rate of 1 degree per minute.

 Plot 2 - In this example, the ramp rate is set to 600 C/ hour, or 10 C per minute.
-The controller ramps the setpoint at the requested rate, but the reaction temperature does not match the ramp, because the heater does not have enough power to heat the reaction at such a high rate.
-The point is, if the heater only has enough power to heat the reaction at 5 C/min, then setting a ramp rate of 10 C/min will not work.
-The digital meter in the controller will ramp at 10 C/min, but the heater, using its maximum power, will still only heat at 5 C/min.
-The power of the heater, in most cases, is the limiting factor when ramping.
-The only solution is to 1) use a more powerful heater, or 2) lower the ramp rate to a value that does not exceed the heaters maximum heating rate.
+The controller ramps the setpoint at the requested rate, but the reaction temperature does not match the ramp, because the heater does not have enough power to heat the reaction as such a high rate.
+Every time the reaction temperature does not match the entered ramp rate, it's because the heater has insufficient power to heat at the requested rate.
+The only solution to this situation is 1) use a more powerful heater, or 2) lower the ramp rate to a value that does not exceed the heaters maximum heating rate.
+The controller has no influence over a heater that has insufficient power to heat at the entered ramp rate.